uchicago-2025-capp30122/30122-project-andes-indus-analytics/README.md

     1. Enter https://data.cityofchicago.org/ to create an account
     2. Enter https://data.cityofchicago.org/profile/edit/developer_settings and hit "Create a new App Token"
-    3. Safe your APP TOKEN in a safe place
+    3. Save your APP TOKEN in a safe place

 After sort out the API Key step, by running the following commands, a new tab in your preferred browser will prompt with the final visualization of our project.

-3. Syncronize the virtuar environment.
+3. Synchronize the virtual environment.
 ```
 uv sync
 ```
-4. If you want to use the data we have already storage on Google Drive, run the following command in the terminal.
+4. If you want to use the data we have already stored on Google Drive, run the following command in the terminal.
 This command should take <b>1 minute</b> to run.
 ```
 uv run -m andes_indus
 ```